Diyi2020/Diyi2020.github.io/_pages/about.md

 Currently as a third year Math PhD Candidate, I am honored to be advised by Prof Luskin at University of Minnesota, Twin Cites.
 Most of my interests toward mathematics lie within applying modern analysis and probability theory to __Numerical Analysis__, __Multi-Scale__ and __Machine Learning__ (aim for both applications and developing theory for ML which could have concrete help for scientific machine learning).

-Exploring __Quantum Technology__, __Moiré Material__ are my main interests for applications in Quantum.
+Exploring __Quantum Science and Technology__, __Moiré Material__ are my main interests for applications in Quantum.
 On the other hand, I would also like to try using high performance computing, quantum computer and artificial intelligence for __Scientific Computing__.

 __Programming Language__: Julia, Python, Matlab